TheoKVA/ascii-box-editor/README.md

 ## Authors and acknowledgment

-Project developped and coded by **Theo Francart**.
+- Coded with Vanilla JS, HTML, and CSS
+- Built with ❤️ by Theo Francart

 <a name="licence"></a>

 ## License

-ASCII BOX EDITOR is free software under the GNU General Public License, version 3 (GPLv3).
+MIT License — use freely and fork responsibly.

 <a name="status"></a>

 ## Project status

 ASCII BOX EDITOR is currently in a maintenance phase.
-I am actively engaged in identifying and resolving bugs to enhance stability and performance.
-Efforts are also underway to optimize the codebase for better efficiency and user experience.
 If you encounter any issues or bugs, please feel free to open a bug report on GitHub.
 <br>Your contributions and feedback are highly appreciated to help improve the tool further.

 🙏